Bubblin-Superbooks/we/README.md

 # INTRODUCTION

-A nifty read for book-lovers on web, this Superbook is brought to you by the web people @[Bubblin Superbooks](https://bubblin.io/about) - the online café of books.
+A nifty read for book-lovers on web, this Superbook is brought to you by the web people @[Bubblin](https://bubblin.io/about)-_the online café of books_ and the makers of [Bookiza](https://bookiza.io)—a book reification framework for the web.

 [![Superbook published](https://img.shields.io/badge/Superbook-Published-brightgreen.svg)](https://shields.io/)